Aditichoubey-adi/StudentRecordSystem/README.md

         ```bash
         git clone [https://github.com/Aditichoubey-adi/StudentRecordSystem.git](https://github.com/Aditichoubey-adi/StudentRecordSystem.git)
         ```
-        (Make sure to replace `Aditichoubey-adi` with your actual GitHub username if it's different, or get the correct clone URL from your GitHub repo page).

     * **Direct Download:**
         You can also download the project as a ZIP file from GitHub and extract it.